 Princess Cruises announced its 2020 Alaska season with voyages and cruisetours, on sale starting on November 15.

-The new season features 8 ships offering a total of 11 cruise-only itineraries, along with 25 cruisetour itineraries, such as Glacier Bay National Park, with Denali National Park, home to the tallest mountain peak in North America, and up-close glacier viewing.
+The new season features 8 ships offering a total of 11 cruise-only itineraries, along with 25 cruisetour itineraries, such as Glacier Bay National Park, with Denali NP, home to the tallest mountain peak in North America, and up-close glacier viewing.

 Highlights of 2020 Princess Cruises Alaska season, running from May through September, include: